SilasStokes/basic_craigslist_scraper/README.md

 # Todo List:
 - [ ] Use Python package Fake User Agent to randomly generate a new user agent every request.
 - [ ] Use logging instead of prints
-- [ ] parse config file using something like dataclass or pydantic so inputs are autovalidated
 - [ ] correct the database datatypes, right now they are all strings...
 - [ ] make the scraped_at property a foreign key
 - [ ] dockerize the script so it's easily deployable for others